orb-community/pktvisor/README.md

 ===
 > This project is in [active development](https://github.com/ns1/community/blob/master/project_status/ACTIVE_DEVELOPMENT.md).

-pktvisor summarizes data streams (e.g. via packet capture) in real time and provides a clean, time-windowed HTTP interface and command line UI to the results.
+pktvisor summarizes data streams in real time and provides a clean, time-windowed HTTP interface and command line UI to the results.

+Summarized information includes, for example:
+* Packet rates: 50th, 90th, 95th, 99th percentiles
+* Packet counts by protocol and IP version
+* Cardinality of set of source IPs and DNS qnames seen in window
+* Top 10 heavy hitters: IPs, ASNs, Geo, DNS qnames, DNS slow xacts...

+Although currently DNS and packet capture focused, it is designed to be used in broader contexts.

 2019-2020© NSONE, Inc.